suproman98/pokeAPI-Vignette/README.md

       }
     }

+  #Same loop structure for abilities, although we are only going to look at main abilities.
+To analyze hidden or secondary abilities, add more options.
     for (i in seq_along(pokeCON$abilities)) {
       if (pokeCON$abilities[[i]][["slot"]] == 1) {
         ability <- pokeCON$abilities[[1]][["ability"]][["name"]]
       }
     }

+  #Return necessary Pokemon information.
     return(
       c(
         name = pokeCON$name,